GillianPlatform/Gillian/sphinx/js/js2gil.rst

 .. code-block:: bash

-   esy
-   esy x javert bulk-exec [relative path to your Test262 folder]/test
+   dune exec -- gillian-js bulk-exec [relative path to your Test262 folder]/test

 For example, we normally clone Test262 in the same folder as the Gillian project and change its folder name from ``javert-test262`` to ``test262``.
 We then run all of the tests by executing the following commands from within the ``Gillian`` folder: